camunda/camunda-docs/docs/components/connectors/out-of-the-box-connectors/uipath.md

 For this section, you have to fill the following fields:

-1. Queue Name - it is the queue where the QueueItem object is to be added.
-Check [Queues and transactions](https://docs.uipath.com/orchestrator/docs/about-queues-and-transactions) to learn more.
+1. **Queue Name** - it is the queue where the QueueItem object is to be added.
+Check [queues and transactions](https://docs.uipath.com/orchestrator/docs/about-queues-and-transactions) to learn more.
-2. (Optional) DeferDate - The earliest date and time at which the item is available for processing.
+2. _(Optional)_ **Defer date** - the earliest date and time at which the item is available for processing.
 If empty the item can be processed as soon as possible.
-Expected date format: 'yyyy-MM-dd'.
+Expected date format: _yyyy-MM-dd_.
-3. (Optional) DueDate - The latest date and time at which the item should be processed.
+3. _(Optional)_ **Due date** - the latest date and time at which the item should be processed.
 If empty the item can be processed at any given time.
-Expected date format: 'yyyy-MM-dd'.
+Expected date format: _yyyy-MM-dd_.
-4. (Optional) Priority - select a value from the dropdown list.
+4. _(Optional)_ **Priority** - select a value from the dropdown list.
 The priority level of the queue item to be added.
 This property is a criterion for the prioritization of queue items, alongside Deadline and Postpone.
-5. (Optional) Specific Content for UIPath Job - Data that will be passed in to the job.
+5. _(Optional)_ **Specific Content for UIPath Job** - data that will be passed in to the job.
 It should be in the JSON format.

 ```
-={
+= {
    "Name":"testItemName",
    "Value":"testItemValue"
  }
 ```

-6. (Optional) Reference - A string reference for the queue item.
+6. _(Optional)_ **Reference** - A string reference for the queue item.

-#### Add Queue Item response
+#### Add queue item response

 The operation **Add Queue Item** returns information about the newly created item in the queue.

 You can use an output mapping to map the response:

 1. Use **Result Variable** to store the response in a process variable.
 For example, `myResultVariable`.
 2. Use **Result Expression** to map fields from the response into process variables.
-It comes with a prefilled value '{itemId: response.body.Id}'.
-If you want to use operation 'Get Queue Item result by ID', you need an itemId.
+It comes with a prefilled value `{itemId: response.body.Id}`.
+If you want to use operation _Get queue item result by ID_, you would need an `itemId`.
 This expression will add it in the context for you.
-See more in section [Get Queue Item result by ID](#get-queue-item-result-by-id)
+See more in section [Get queue item result by ID](#get-queue-item-result-by-id)

 Response example: